 Educational requirements for mental health technicians often vary according to state and institutional requirements.
 Most employers hire applicants who have had formal training in mental health technology, such as an associate's degree or certificate program.
 Coursework often includes psychiatric terminology, behavioral management and abnormal psychology.

-The 2014 median annual wage for mental health technicians was $31,130, according to BLS data.
-The number of positions in this field was projected to grow by 5% between 2012 and 2022.
+The 2015 median annual wage for psychiatric technicians was $31,140, according to BLS data.
+The number of positions in this field was projected to grow by 5% between 2014 and 2024.

 Health Information Technician